Two distinguished experts in Civil War history will appear at the 159th anniversary of the Gettysburg Address on Saturday, November 19, 2022.

-The program will also feature a U.S. Naturalization and Citizenship ceremony, which will allow us the special opportunity to celebrate together, as Americans, while we welcome a new group of citizens.
+The program also features a U.S. Naturalization and Citizenship ceremony, which will allow us the special opportunity to celebrate together, as Americans, while we welcome a new group of citizens.

 Support the Lincoln Fellowship!